aurorusmc/TimberZ/README.md

 Using TimberZ with AuraSkills, gives players the correct amount of experience when cutting down trees.
 You can also add a custom XP multiplier to the TimberZ configuration file.

-### ✅ mcMMo
+### ✅ mcMMO

-Using TimberZ with mcMMo, gives players the correct amount of experience when cutting down trees.
+Using TimberZ with mcMMO, gives players the correct amount of experience when cutting down trees.

 ## Configuration